Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/creating-astro-redirects-powershell.md

 navMenu: false
 title: 'Creating lots of Astro redirects with PowerShell'
 pubDate: 2022-10-04
+keywords: astro,static site generator,redirects
+description: Find out how to generate lots of redirects in Astro using a PowerShell script.
 bannerImage:
   src: /img/2022/10/astro.png
   alt: The Astro rocket logo